-In January 2014, the South Slough National Estuarine Research Reserve (South Slough NERR), in partnership with representatives from Restore America’s Estuaries (RAE), Environmental Science Associates (ESA), the U.S. Fish and Wildlife Service (USFWS), and the National Estuarine Research Reserve System’s Science Collaborative (NERRS Science Collaborative) hosted a group of wetland managers, agency representatives, and other decision makers from the Pacific Northwest to learn about coastal blue carbon; specifically to discuss the recently developed the Verified Carbon Standard's blue carbon methodology for tidal wetland and seagrass restoration and how to develop the wetland sector of the carbon market for PNW tidal wetlands.
+In January 2014, the South Slough National Estuarine Research Reserve (South Slough NERR), in partnership with representatives from Restore America’s Estuaries (RAE), Environmental Science Associates (ESA), the U.S. Fish and Wildlife Service (USFWS), and the National Estuarine Research Reserve System’s Science Collaborative (NERRS Science Collaborative) hosted a group of wetland managers, agency representatives, and other decision makers from the Pacific Northwest to learn about coastal blue carbon; specifically to discuss the Verified Carbon Standard's recently developed blue carbon methodology for tidal wetland and seagrass restoration and how to develop the wetland sector of the carbon market for PNW tidal wetlands.

 The Pacific Northwest Coastal Blue Carbon Working Group was formed soon after to continue the work needed to develop blue carbon projects in the PNW.